 By Jed Burkett

-Jed Burkett is loss control/land use attorney with the League of Minnesota Cities.
-Contact: email@example.com or (651) 281-1247.
+Jed Burkett is a loss control and land use attorney with the League of Minnesota Cities.
+Contact: firstname.lastname@example.org or (651) 281-1247.